ethanokamura/perfectline/src/content/info/about.md

 ---

 ## About Our Company
-Welcome to PerfectLine, where we aim to empower students in their programming journey.
-We will set students up for success by engaging in detailed programming projects ranging from beginning to advanced levels.
-We push our students to think outside the box by offering a supportive environment to explore coding as a healthy outlet for creativity.
-Our comprehensive curriculum teaches programming concepts and delves into real-world applications and general computer science topics.
-To ensure accessibility, we use free software programs, except for artistic tools like Aseprite or Photoshop.
+Welcome to PerfectLine, where we aim to empower you in your programming journey.
+We will set you up for success by engaging in detailed programming projects ranging from beginning to advanced difficulty.
+We push our you to think outside the box by offering a supportive environment to explore coding as a healthy outlet for creativity.

+Not to mention, it's FREE!

 Join us at PerfectLine to unlock your potential in the exciting world of software development and embark on a transformative educational journey.

 ## About Me
 A little about me: my name is Ethan Okamura.
 I am a computer science major with the end goal of obtaining a master's degree alongside practical experience in software engineering.
 As the creator of PerfectLine, I aim to be a mentor and teacher, providing affordable resources for people of all backgrounds.
 With a decade of programming expertise and a background in teaching, my goal is to instill a love for programming in anyone who wants to take these courses while they have fun creating their dream projects.
 I am committed to the continuous journey of learning and higher education and strive to offer my students comprehensive knowledge and support.
 Learn more about my experience by checking out [my portfolio](https://ethanokamura.io).